ethhub-io/ethhub/docs/guides/a-straightforward-guide-erc20-tokens.md

 ### Required Functions

-* **totalSupply** - The totalSupply function returns what the current supply of tokens are for the contract.
+* **totalSupply** - The totalSupply function returns the current supply of tokens for the contract.
 In this case the total supply is 100 tokens.

 ![](../assets/images/erc20_guide/total_supply.png)